cdrice26/F/README.md

 f move file1.txt file2.txt /path/to/destination/
 ```

+The following flags are supported:
+- `-o`, `--overwrite` - Overwrite the destination file if it exists.

 ### Rename Files and Directories
 To rename a file or directory, use the rename command:
 ```sh